Xponential Fitness, Inc. Annou - GuruFocus.com

-BofA Securities and Jefferies are acting as joint lead bookrunners for the proposed Offering.
+BofA Securities and Jefferies are acting as the joint book-running managers and underwriters for the Offering, and Morgan Stanley is also acting as a joint book-running manager.
+Guggenheim Securities, Piper Sandler, Baird and Raymond James are acting as bookrunners for the Offering.
+Roth Capital Partners and R. Seelaus & Co., LLC are acting as co-managers for the Offering.

-The shares of Class A common stock are being offered pursuant to a registration statement on Form S-3 that was declared effective by the U.S. Securities and Exchange Commission (the “SEC”) on February 3, 2023.
-The proposed Offering will be made only by means of a preliminary prospectus supplement and an accompanying prospectus, which will be filed with the SEC and will be available on the SEC’s website located at www.sec.gov.
-A copy of the preliminary prospectus supplement and the accompanying prospectus, when available, may also be obtained from: BofA Securities, Attn: Prospectus Department, NC1-004-03-43, 200 North College Street, 3rd Floor, Charlotte, NC 28255, email: [email protected]; or Jefferies LLC, Attn: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, NY 10022, telephone: (877) 821-7388, email: [email protected].
+The Offering is being made pursuant to a shelf registration statement on Form S-3, including a base prospectus, that was filed by the Company with the U.S. Securities and Exchange Commission (the “SEC”) on January 20, 2023 and was declared effective on February 3, 2023.
+A preliminary prospectus supplement and accompanying prospectus relating to and describing the terms of the Offering was filed with the SEC and is available free of charge by visiting EDGAR on the SEC’s website at www.sec.gov.
+Copies of the final prospectus supplement, when available, and the accompanying prospectus may also be obtained free of charge from: BofA Securities, Attn: Prospectus Department, NC1-004-03-43, 200 North College Street, 3rd Floor, Charlotte, NC 28255, email: [email protected]; or Jefferies LLC, Attn: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, NY 10022, telephone: (877) 821-7388, email: [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.